Scalp Micropigmention (SMP)

 How long do the results last?

-After completion of your treatment (2-4 sessions) a client should expect the strength of the color to last for many years.
+After completion of your treatment (2-3 sessions) a client should expect the strength of the color to last for many years.
 Over a longer term, a client will very gradually begin to notice slight lightening (not discolor) of the treatment.
-When this occurs they can undergo a brief “touch up” session to restore any fading and secure many more years of their style.
+When this occurs they can undergo a brief “touch up” session to restore any fading and secure many more years of their style this is typically 4-6 years.

 Do I need to shave my head after SMP?
 You want to maintain the look of the buzz cut, to keep that look you will need to shave two - three times a week.
 We recommend making it part of your morning routine a few times a week.